BeeHiveJava/nativewindowlib/README.md

+# Deprecated
+Check out this respository([here] (https://github.com/redpois0n/nativewindowlib)) for a much better solution using Java and C. Working for both Linux and Windows.

 # nativewindowlib

 A library to work with native windows on the Windows operating system.
 It was first started by redpois0n, I decided to continue on it and add more features.
 I also removed the JNA dependency and made it run using JNI.
 Let's hope we can merge the two repositories in the future ;).
 I aimed this to be as simple as possible, as many people struggle using native code with Java.
 Just add this jar to your classpath and start using it!